NathanHarding/Covid.jl/README.md

    - Are in the same school/workplace as a known case (i.e., even if not in direct contact)
 - Allow for interstate and international arrivals.
 - Set initial values.
-- Separate night and day, weekdays and weekends.
+- Separate night and day, weekdays and weekends...period of 14 x 12-hour blocks.
 - Define social distancing scenarios.
 - Solve for parameters.
 - Parition population for specific hospitals